uherting/RaspbianPrep4Inst/README.md

 Prior to applying the customisation script you might consider the following ideas

 * Do I want a fully fledged desktop version of Raspbian on my Raspberry Pi?
-  There is the
+  There is the desktop and the lite image to select from.

 * Do I want to log to RAM?
 If the file Templates/log2ram.mk exists the snapshot of log2ram (for details see https://github.com/azlux/log2ram) is installed.

-  If you create the file in the boot partition on the storage card after the Raspberry Pi booted the log2ram application is installed from the directory /log2ram in the root partition at the next booting of the Raspberry Pi.
+  If you create the file log2ram.mk in the boot partition on the storage card after booting the OS the log2ram application is installed from the directory /log2ram in the root partition ready to be used after the next booting of the Raspberry Pi.

 * Shall the entire storage card be used?
 It might be nice to have a small footprint for testing some things.
 As soon as the file Templates/noresize exists, the resizing will not occur as part of the booting of the Raspberry Pi.